oracle/coherence-operator/docs/samples/coherence-deployments/sidecar/README.md

    Issue the following to run the `SampleClient.java` class to insert a Person and run a server-side Lambda entry processor to change name and address to uppercase.
-   The execution of this entry processor shows that the Coherence cluster is aware of the Person object.
+   The execution of this entry processor shows that the Coherence cluster is aware of the Person object as it we specified in the `userArtifacts.image`.

    ```bash
    $ mvn exec:java